MayaRoze/BPMate/README.md

 Depending on Android version, BPMate may request:
 - 📶 Bluetooth permissions (scan/connect)
-- 📍 Location permission (required for Bluetooth discovery on some versions)
+- 📍 Location permission (required for driving mode and Bluetooth discovery on some versions)
 - 🎵 Media/files permission (to read local audio)

 ---